webpchecker

 Be kind to your mind

-Did you know that over half of the people in Teton County reported being lonely?
+Did you know that over half of the people in Teton County Wyoming reported being lonely?
 This statistic is significantly higher than the national average before the pandemic (24%), according to the 2021 Teton County Behavioral Health Report.

 The World Health Organization defines mental health as “the state of mental well-being that enables people to cope with the stress of life, realize their abilities, learn well and work well, and contribute to community.”